The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/devonte-duncan.md

     ```

     This code logs "Status for Problem Set: undefined".
 This is because the variable
-    `problemSet` is declared globally, and then initialized locally within the `complete`
+    `problemSet` is initialized locally within the `complete` function.
+Therefore, the
-    function.
-Therefore, the console log on line 118 has no access to the value assigned
-    on line 114.
+    console log on line 118 has no access to the value assigned on line 114.

 **9. Why does this code throw an error?**
     ```javascript